Home

 (1885-1966)

 George Andrew Beggs was born on Oct.
-5, 1885 in Dunbar, Fayette County, PA, the son of William J. and Mary Belle (Minerd) Beggs Sr
+5, 1885 in Dunbar, Fayette County, PA, the son of William J. and Mary Belle (Minerd) Beggs Sr.

 In 1910, when George was 24 and the federal census was taken, he lived at home with his parents, and worked as a railroad brakeman.
 He was of medium height and build, with blue eyes and dark hair.

 During World War I, in September 1918, George registered for the military draft.
 At the time, he and Sadie resided at 62 Lawn Avenue in Uniontown, and he was employed as a brakeman with the Pennsylvania Railroad Company.
+By 1920, census records show the pair in South Brownsville, with him now earning a living as a railroad flagman.

 In 1928, George and Sadie provided care for George's aunt, Alice (Minerd) Rockwell, in her last illness.
 They paid for her medication and physician visits, as well as funeral expenses.
 As Alice was a widow of a Civil War soldier, and drew a pension, the Beggses were eligible for reimbursement for their costs.
 On Nov.
 30, 1928, Sadie wrote to the Commissioner of Pensions, saying: "Am enclosing Itemized bills of all I possibly can.
 There are two prescriptions … which I cannot get a copy as I never dreamed of needing them."
 Their petition was approved, and the Beggses received a total of $676.